Jim Bakker

-James Orsen Bakker (/ˈbeɪkər/; born January 2, 1940) is an American televangelist and convicted felon.
+James Orsen Bakker (/ˈbeɪkər/; born January 2, 1940) is an American televangelist.
 Between 1974 and 1987, Bakker hosted the television program The PTL Club and its cable television platform, the PTL Satellite Network, with his then wife, Tammy Faye.
 He also developed Heritage USA, a now-defunct Christian theme park in Fort Mill, South Carolina.

 Bakker was born in Muskegon, Michigan, and attended North Central University in Minneapolis, where he met Tammy Faye LaValley.
 The two married in 1961, left college, and became itinerant evangelists, eventually having two children.
 In the late 1980s, Bakker resigned from the PTL ministry over a cover-up of hush money to church secretary Jessica Hahn for an alleged rape.
-Subsequent revelations of accounting fraud brought about felony charges, conviction, imprisonment, and divorce.
+Subsequent revelations of accounting fraud brought about felony charges, conviction, imprisonment.
 Convicted of fraud and conspiracy in 1989, he served nearly five years in prison before being paroled in 1994.
 Bakker later remarried and returned to televangelism, founding Morningside Church in Blue Eye, Missouri, and reestablishing the PTL ministry.

-After divorcing Tammy Faye in 1992, Bakker married Lori Beth Graham in 1998, and together they adopted five children.
+After being divorced by Tammy Faye in 1992, Bakker married Lori Beth Graham in 1998, and together they adopted five children.
 Early in his career, Bakker worked at Pat Robertson’s Christian Broadcasting Network, helping to grow the network and hosting shows including The 700 Club and a children’s program.
 He later co-founded the Trinity Broadcasting Network with Paul and Jan Crouch, but left after a short partnership due to disagreements, eventually establishing his own ministry, PTL (Praise The Lord), and the PTL Satellite Network.

 Returning to televangelism in 2003, Bakker now hosts The Jim Bakker Show with a focus on apocalyptic themes and survivalist products, while distancing himself from his earlier prosperity gospel teachings.
 His later years have included controversial claims, such as predicting major events and promoting unproven supplements, which drew legal action and criticism during the COVID-19 pandemic.
 Bakker has written several books, including I Was Wrong and Time Has Come: How to Prepare Now for Epic Events Ahead.